Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 Google may not have a native CRM, but that doesn’t mean you’re out of options.

-Many CRM software integrate with Google Workspace to allow you to manage customer relationships while still working with the Google tools you already use every day.
+Many CRM software integrate with Google Workspace to allow you to manage customer relationships and sales while still working with the Google tools you already use every day.

 It’s one of the best CRM software for businesses that want to organize their contacts, follow up with undying diligence, sell more products and or services, and track their post-sales processes.